GHROTIC/TheRA-RGARC-Guide/README.md

 ## <p align=center>Known Issues:</p>

 - *The colors on some systems are inverted (i.e. Dreamcast, Naomi and Atomiswave)*
-- *Attempting to manually scrape in the Edit Metadata section of a Rom causes EmulationStation to crash*
+- *Attempting to manually scrape in the Edit Metadata section of a Rom causes EmulationStation to crash and restart*
+- *Arcade CPS1-3 running on FBNeo defaults Strong Punch & Strong Kick to L1 & R1 instead of Z & C. While not an issue persay you can get the arcade style controls by changing L3(Z button) to Strong Punch and R3(C Button) to Strong Kick.
+- *If you reset your Theme Metadata Settings in the UI Settings it will make Neo Geo CD incorrectly target FBNeo.
 - *Some games don't run correctly with the default settings or they require an analog stick.
 This list can be found on the [Compatibility Page](../main/INCOMPATIBLE.md).*

 <br>